wasmCloud/wascap/README.md

 $ cargo install wascap --features "cli"
 ```

-While there are some standard, well-known claims already defined in the library (such as `wascc:messaging` and `wascc:keyvalue`), you can add custom claims in your own namespaces.
+While there are some standard, well-known claims already defined in the library (such as `wasmcloud:messaging` and `wasmcloud:keyvalue`), you can add custom claims in your own namespaces.

 The following example illustrates embedding a new set of claims into a WebAssembly module, then extracting, validating, and examining those claims: